-Jewish women in modern France experienced both the changes in the status of Jews and the changes in the status of women in the two centuries after the French Revolution.
+Jewish women in modern France experienced both the changes in the status of Jews and the changes in the status of women that occurred in the two centuries after the French Revolution.
 The emancipation of the Jews of France during the Revolution marked a significant shift in the civic and political rights of Jews: France was the first European country to accord citizenship to its Jews.
 The career open to talent became a reality for many Jewish men in nineteenth-century France, but Jewish women began to play a public role in French life only with the opening up of opportunities for women at the turn of the twentieth century.
-Their being women determined their fate, more than their Jewishness, except for the Holocaust years.
+Their being women determined their fate, more than their Jewishness, except for in the Holocaust years.

 Political emancipation affected Jews differentially, depending on their place of residence and their socio-economic status.
 Of the almost forty thousand Jews who lived in France at the time of the Revolution, the most acculturated were the Sephardim of the Southwest, descendants of Spanish and Portuguese conversos.
 However, the vast majority, more than three-quarters, of the forty thousand Jews in France, were the Yiddish-speaking Ashkenazim of the eastern provinces of Alsace and Lorraine.
 Living for the most part in villages, they supported themselves as peddlers and cattle dealers, or commission agents, lending money on the side.
 Jews saw emancipation as an opportunity to free themselves of the economic restrictions of the ancien régime (the period before the Revolution).
 The most ambitious migrated to cities, especially Paris.